Farah-zr/CMPS278-Project/README.md

 # Online Bake Shop v2 - In Progress 🚧

-This project is an updated version of an Online Bake Shop, originally developed as an academic project.
+This project is an updated version of an academic project, Online Bake Shop.
 Version 2 is currently in progress.

 ## 🚀 What's New in Version 2?